nicobenz/GameStudies-ActionRequests/README.md

   - [01:40:11.380 --> 01:40:13.380]  Oh, that's a good one!
   - [01:40:13.380 --> 01:40:15.380]  Oh, that was a good one.
 - How to merge documents that were covered by more than one channel?
 Optimally, transcripts of different channels have different errors and artifacts that will be reduced or even balanced out by merging.
 But how to calculate something like the mean of a document?
 Maybe treat them as individual games till the end and then get the mean of their TF-IDF scores?
+- How to get a games objective data more effectively than creating a unique scraper for every game?